-NOTE 8: LEASE AGREEMENTS
+NOTE 8 LEASE AGREEMENTS

 The District currently is party to two leases wherein it leases a portion of existing office space and parking space to local organizations.
 The leases are operated month-to-month and can be terminated by either party with a 30-day written notice.
-In connection with these leases, the District recognized \$45,978 as rental income.
-As disclosed in Note 7, the District entered into a month-to-month lease for temporary housing of its Ambulance Call Center.
-The lease stipulates rent of \$3,000 per month which is being reimbursed by SDRMA.
-The lease was terminated in October 2018.
+In connection with these leases, the District recognized \$42,523 as rental income.

-NOTE 9: ACCUMULATED NET DEFICIT AND MANAGEMENT PLANS
+NOTE 9 ACCUMULATED NET DEFICIT AND MANAGEMENT PLANS

-In fiscal year 2019, the District experienced a total decrease in net position of \$124,927.
-This decrease has increased the accumulated net deficit to \$4,241,916 at June 30, 2019.
-As of that date, current assets exceeded current liabilities by \$548,316.
-In recent years, substantial negative net cash flow from operations has resulted in a sustained draw down of the District's available cash reserves.
+In fiscal year 2020, the District experienced a total decrease in net position of \$384,188.
+This decrease has increased the accumulated net deficit to \$4,626,104 at June 30, 2020.
+As of that date, current assets exceeded current liabilities by \$498,897.
+Prior to fiscal 2019, the District experienced substantial negative net cash flow from operations which resulted in a sustained draw down of the District's available cash reserves.

-In the current fiscal year, Management and the Board of Directors strategic deployment plan to maximize the potential for emergency response based on the highest probability for 911 requests for service, and at the same time reduce unnecessary payroll expenses was fully implemented.
-The reduction to payroll expenses was realized and the current year, the District experienced positive cash flow.
+In the fiscal year 2018, management and the board of directors implemented a strategic deployment plan to maximize the potential for emergency response based on the highest probability for 911 requests for service, and at the same time reduce unnecessary payroll expenses was fully implemented.
+The reduction to payroll expenses was realized and in the current year, the District continues to experience positive cash flow.